Jane Wenham (alleged witch)

 Jane Wenham (died 1730) was one of the last people to be condemned to death for witchcraft in England, although her conviction was set aside.
-Her trial in 1712 is commonly but erroneously regarded as the last witch trial in England.
+Her trial in 1712 is widely considered to be the last witch trial in England.

 Background

 The twice-married Jane Wenham, of Walkern, Hertfordshire, had apparently separated from her second husband and about 1710 brought a charge of defamation against a farmer, John Chapman, in response to an accusation of witchcraft.
 The local justice of the peace, Sir Henry Chauncy, referred the matter to the Rev Godfrey Gardiner, the rector of Walkern.
 She was awarded with a shilling, though advised to be less quarrelsome.
 She was disappointed with this outcome, and it was reported that she had said she would have justice "some other way".
 She supposedly then bewitched Ann Thorne, a servant at the rectory.